-Operating revenues includes revenues from the prepaid gas supply transactions and other operating revenues.
+Operating revenues includes revenues from the prepaid gas supply transactions, the paygo gas supply revenues, and other operating revenues.
 As explained earlier, the revenues from the prepaid gas supply transactions are affected mainly by the amount of gas scheduled for delivery during the fiscal year, as determined at the time the transaction is entered into or as amended, and the fixed price relating to the transaction.
-Revenues from prepaid gas supply transactions decreased slightly during fiscal year 2020 despite increased scheduled deliveries, including commencement of deliveries under the 2018 project in April 2019.
-Deliveries from the 2006 project decreased during fiscal 2020, and the fixed price at which that project was done is comparatively high, so the 2006 project revenues decreased more than the increase from the 2018 project.
-Other operating revenues are affected by changes in Index prices and sales volumes for year to year and costs associated with transportation of the gas to the Members.
-Other operating revenues for fiscal year 2020 decrease in Index prices during the year and a 20% decrease in sales volumes of short-term supplies.
+Revenues from prepaid gas supply transactions decreased during fiscal year 2021 due to decreased scheduled deliveries from the 2006 project.
+Revenues from paygo gas supply, which is part of the 2006 project, but has no associated fixed price commodity swap, increased during fiscal 2021 due to increased scheduled paygo deliveries.
+Deliveries from the 2017 and 2018 projects were relatively unchanged.
+Other operating revenues are affected by changes in Index prices and sales volumes from year to year and costs associated with transportation of the gas to the Members.
+Other operating revenues for fiscal year 2021 increased 8% from 2020 due to a 7% increase in sales volumes of short-term supplies.

-Gas operations expenses are also affected by changes in Index prices and sales volumes from year to year.
-Gas operations expense in fiscal year 2020 decreased 34% from 2019, due to the 27% decrease in Index prices during the year and the 20% decrease in sales volumes of short-term supplies.
+Gas operations expenses and paygo gas operations expenses are also affected by changes in Index prices and sales volumes from year to year.
+Gas operations expense in fiscal year 2021 increased 8% from 2020, despite the 3% decrease in Index prices during the year, due to the 7% increase in sales volume of short-term supplies.
+Paygo Gas operations expense in fiscal year 2021 increased from 2020 due to the 90% increase in scheduled paygo volumes.

-For further information regarding changes in sales volume, see "WEATHER AND PRICES".
+For further information regarding changes in sales volume, see "Weather and Prices".